Please note, you must arrive at least one hour before closing to take tests.

 The Testing Center complies with requests from faculty members and the Office of Disabilities Services to assure that students receive required accommodations when testing.

-Students receiving testing accommodations should contact Almetta Wilson at 903-823-3031 to schedule a time to test.
+Students receiving testing accommodations should contact Tonja Blase at 903-823-3031 or 903-823-3349 to schedule a time to test.
 Examples of accommodations include oral administration, extended time, and an isolated environment.
 It is the student’s responsibility to make necessary arrangements for accommodation with the instructor and to call and schedule a test in advance of the due date.
-It is advised that students call Ms. Wilson as soon as a test is assigned to assure that the test can be scheduled before the due date.
+It is advised that students call as soon as a test is assigned to assure that the test can be scheduled before the due date.

 Testing accommodations office hours: